hobbyquaker/awesome-mqtt/README.md

 ### Security, Encryption

-* [Teserakt E4](https://teserakt.io/) - End-to-end encryption for MQTT and other M2M protocols - Commercial solution.
+* [Teserakt E4](https://teserakt.io/) - End-to-end encryption and key management for MQTT and other M2M protocols – Open-source and paid plans.

 ## Contribute